 \section{Summary and outlook}

-In the neutrino physics, resolving mass ordering is the important thing.
+In the neutrino physics, resolving mass ordering is a primary concern.
 In summary, our critical examination of the inference regarding the resolution of the neutrino mass ordering presented in Ref.
 [1] reveals a fundamental flaw in its underlying assumptions and methodology.
-That is, the predicted $\sum m_i$ derived from the approximate ${\mu-\tau}$ reflection symmetric neutrino mass matrices $M_{23}$ for both NO and IO are allowed from the newest data.
+Specifically, the predicted value of $\sum m_i$—derived from the approximate $\mu-\tau$ reflection-symmetric neutrino mass matrices $M_{23}$—is consistent with the latest experimental data for both NO and IO of neutrino masses.

+When this condition is properly imposed, the previously claimed exclusion of inverted mass ordering for TBM, BM, GRM, and HM is no longer valid.
+A small but non-zero allowed region remains.
+The latest oscillation data (NuFIT 6.1) slightly adjust the boundaries but do not alter this qualitative conclusion.

 As Singh\cite{ms} pointed, complementarity among the on-axis DUNE and off-axis T2HK experiments can enhance the sensitivity and decrease uncertainties to measure neutrino oscillation parameters.
-Im Ref.\cite{sd}, the author projects in 2040 that the combined telescopes include IceCube, IceCube-Gen2 \cite{icg2}, Baikal-GVD\cite{gvd}, KM3NeT\cite{km3}, P-ONE\cite{po}, and TAMBO \cite{tam} and upcoming neutrinos have flavor-measuring capabilities similar to those of IceCube.
+In Ref.\cite{sd}, the author projects in 2040 that the combined telescopes include IceCube, IceCube-Gen2 \cite{icg2}, Baikal-GVD\cite{gvd}, KM3NeT\cite{km3}, P-ONE\cite{po}, and TAMBO \cite{tam} and upcoming neutrinos have flavor-measuring capabilities similar to those of IceCube.
 Therefore, experimental determination of the neutrino mass ordering in the near future is anticipated to provide independent verification of the conclusions presented in this paper.